emmamglass/reconstructor/README.md

 ****Reconstructor is currently only compatible on MacOSX and Linux machines****
 #### /RepresentativeGENRES
-Contains 10 representative bacterial GENRES in .sbml format created by reconstructor from annotated .FASTA files
+/RepresentativeGENRES/Reconstructor: Contains 10 representative bacterial GENRES in .sbml format created by reconstructor from annotated .FASTA files.

+/RepresentativeGENREs/ModelSEED: Corresponding GENREs created with ModelSEED using the same genome sequence information as used in reconstructor.

+/RepresentativeGRENREs/ModelSEED: Corresponding GENREs created with CARVEME using genome sequences from the same species, but not exactly the same strain.
+These models were taken from the CARVEME database [https://github.com/cdanielmachado/carveme](https://github.com/cdanielmachado/carveme).

 #### /MEMOTE
 contains raw .html files for benchmarking scores for 10 representative reconstructor models